 Again, we can ALL fall into the trap of ugly interactions on social media if we are not humble, mindful and careful.

-So, when interacting with others on social media, specifically those for whom we disagree, may we remember these ten things (among many others you could add):
+So, when interacting with others on social media, specifically those for whom we disagree, may we remember these ten things:

 1. Check your motives before you respond to anything on social media.
 Ask God for a heart marked by grace, love and self-control.